-In Arkansas he learned of New Mexico through members of the Mallet party who had descended the Arkansas River.
-In the fall of 1749 he set out for New Mexico from the Arkansas post with six companions, one of whom was a German.
-Ascending the Napestle (Arkansas) River in canoes, at the end of fifty days they reached the Jumano settlement, where a French flag was flying.
-This tribe was at the time living in two contiguous villages of grass lodges, situated on the banks of the Napestle, surrounded with stockades and ditches.
-They were a settled tribe, raising maize, beans, and calabashes.
+In Arkansas he learned of New Mexico through members of the Mallet party who had descended the Arkansas River. of 1749 he set out for New Mexico from the Arkansas post with six companions, one of whom was a German.
+Ascending the Napestle (Arkansas) River in canoes, at the end of fifty days they reached the Jumano settlement, where a French flag was flying. tribe was at the time living in two contiguous villages of grass lodges, situated on the banks of the Napestle. surrounded with They were a settled tribe, raising maize. stockades and ditches. beans, and calabashes.
 According to Sandoval the two villages comprised five hundred men.
 At this time they were still at war with the Pananas (Pawnees).
-They were fierce cannibals, and while Sandoval was among them he saw them eat two captives.
-They had extensive commerce with the French, and a short time before Sandoval's visit they had received presents, including a French flag, from the comandante general of Louisiana.
+They were fierce cannibals. and while Sandoval was among them he saw them eat two cap-They had extensive commerce with the French, and a short time before Sandoval's visit they had received presents. including a French flag, from the comandante general of Louisiana.
 They had a few horses, which they had secured from the Comanche.2